thehalvo/homeostasis/docs/ruby_integration.md

 4. **Regular Updates**: Keep your Homeostasis integration updated to benefit from new rule sets and detection capabilities.

-5. **Combine with Monitoring**: Integrate Homeostasis with your existing monitoring solutions for comprehensive observability.
+5. **Combine with Monitoring**: Integrate Homeostasis with your existing monitoring solutions for observability.

 ## Limitations